adasam98/oracle-genai-adk-lab/README.md

-# oracle-genai-adk-lab
+# Oracle OCI ADK Lab [AI Agents]
-A collection of practical examples and utilities for working with the OCI Gen AI Agent Development Kit (ADK).
-This repository demonstrates agent creation, multi-turn conversations, multi-agent orchestration, deterministic workflows, lifecycle hooks, and session management using Python.
-Authored by Ayyappa Dasam.
+A collection of practical examples and utilities for working with the OCI Agent Development Kit (ADK).
+This repository demonstrates agent creation, funtional calling, RAG, multi-turn conversations, multi-agent orchestration, deterministic workflows, lifecycle hooks, and session management using Python.
+Authored by Ayyappa Dasam [inspired from Oracle officcial examples in https://docs.oracle.com]

 ## OCI Agent Development Kit (ADK) Sample Use Cases

-**Tip:** We recommend you use the ADK to develop agents, except if your use case is one of the scenarios outlined in the "when to use OCI SDK" section.

 ### Overview
-The OCI Agent Development Kit (ADK) provides high-level APIs to build AI agents on Oracle Cloud, offering a developer experience similar to other leading agent frameworks.
+The OCI ADK provides high-level APIs to build AI agents on Oracle Cloud, offering a developer experience similar to other leading agent frameworks [Google ADK, LangGraph, Crew AI etc.].

 With OCI ADK, you can focus on agentic logic that's custom to your business—instead of writing boilerplate code and managing integration details.